muuyo/asw-modding-book/src/tools/fmodel.md

 <hr>
 <br>

-Fmodel is a fairly intuitive piece of software that lets you browse through the game files in a lot less opaque way than Umodel, and as of recently, [supports exporting models and animations!](../tools/blender.md#fmodel-with-arc-system-works-animation-support)
+Fmodel is a fairly intuitive piece of software that lets you browse through the game files in a lot less opaque way than Umodel, and as of recently, supports exporting models, materials and animations!

 To set it up, you require a bit of legwork.
-- Download it from WistfulHopes' [fork of Fmodel to allow Arcsys animation support](https://github.com/WistfulHopes/FModel/releases/tag/arcsys), you're looking for Fmodel-ArcSys.rar.
+- Download the most recent release of Fmodel [here](https://fmodel.app/).
 - Put the EXE wherever you'd like (feel free to ignore the other files, they're for compiling)
 - Open it, and you'll be presented with a page that looks like this.